AppliedEnergistics/GuideME/docs/docs/30-authoring/game-scenes.md

 It has a plot that provides LOAD/SAVE/CLEAR functionality in a 16x16 space to more easily author structures for the guidebook.

-The `ImportScene` tag can be used multiple times within a game scene, with the same or different structure files.
+The `ImportStructure` tag can be used multiple times within a game scene, with the same or different structure files.

+To place imported structures at different positions, you can use the `pos="x y z"` attribute to change the structures position.

 ## Block